The best Cyber Monday deals 2020

 If you don't want to spend a lot on Bose buds, Amazon has the Bose Bluetooth Headphones on sale for $89.
 They're sweat/weather resistant, which makes them great for running/workouts.
 Plus, they give you 6 hours of battery life per charge.
 View Deal

 The oddly shaped Samsung Galaxy Buds Live are a neat pair of wireless earbuds.
 They feature active noise cancellation and come in a smart-looking charging case.
-They're now $30 off and at their lowest price ever in this Cyber Monday deal.
+They're now $40 off (they were $10 more last time we checked) and at their lowest price ever in this Cyber Monday deal.
 View Deal

 Jabra Elite 85h: was $299 now $149 @ Amazon